-DIR: Matt Reeves
+Dir: Matt Reeves

-What puzzles me is this; it should be so easy.
+It should be so easy.
 Let the Right One In is such a filmable book, it’s all there; a scary, nasty, edgy, different, horror film.
 All you have to do is shoot it.
 So why, twice now, has cinema managed to miss that very special mix of horror, first love and pathos that the book gets so right?

-My major gripe with the original, Swedish, version of this film was that it really only told one of the three story strands that the book deals with – the one about a bullied 12 year old boy (here called Owen and played by THE ROAD’s Kodi Smit-McPhee) who becomes friends with a vampire who appears to be a 12 year old girl (here Abby, played by Chloe Grace Moretz, destined now and forever to be remembered as Hit Girl) - LET ME IN focuses on this single strand of the book to the near total exclusion of everything else, so much so that when other storylines intrude (like the amazing sequence in which a local woman named Virginia begins to turn into a vampire) they feel like they belong in another film entirely.
+My major gripe with the original, Swedish, version of this film was that it really only told one of the three story strands that the book deals with – the one about a bullied 12 year old boy (here called Owen and played by The Road’s Kodi Smit-McPhee) who becomes friends with a vampire who appears to be a 12 year old girl (here Abby, played by Chloe Grace Moretz, destined now and forever to be remembered as Hit Girl) - Let Me In focuses on this single strand of the book to the near total exclusion of everything else, so much so that when other storylines intrude (like the amazing sequence in which a local woman named Virginia begins to turn into a vampire) they feel like they belong in another film entirely.

-It’s not that LET ME IN (which is, by the way, an awful title) is an especially bad film.
-Indeed there are things to admire here, mainly the two central performances.
+There are things to admire here, mainly the two central performances.
 Chloe Moretz is especially good as Abby.
 Her character may lack some of the complexities of the original’s Eli, but with what she’s got to work on, Moretz does brilliantly.
 She’s spoken in interviews about the loneliness she thinks is Abby’s lot as a vampire, and that’s what comes through most strongly in her performance, and her interactions with Kodi Smit-McPhee.
 An especially nice moment between the two comes when Owen offers Abby a sweet, which she takes, it’s clear, because she can see it means a lot to him.
 In that one small moment there is much said about both of those characters.

 There is so little room for other characters that a couple of gifted actors are given shorter shrift than they deserve.
 As ever Elias Koteas is effective, but (also as ever) he just doesn’t have enough to do, and is essentially, in the end, a plot device.
 Richard Jenkins has perhaps three audible lines as the unnamed ‘father’ of Abby, and poor Cara Buono, as Owen’s mother, never even gets her face on screen.